johnohhh1/arc_pi_taxonomy/README.md

 - Keep examples concise, stick to ASCII unless a technique requires otherwise, and cite sources or real cases when you can.
 - Before pushing, run `python scripts/validate_taxonomy.py` to catch missing sections.

+## Watchlist

+See `WATCHLIST.md` for emerging or under-discussed risks to monitor.

 ## License & Attribution

 This methodology and repository content are licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).